Connecting to Multiple Devices

 from aidlab import AidlabManager, DataType, DeviceDelegate

-FIRST_ADDRESS = "<YOUR FIRST DEVICE's ADDRESS>"
+FIRST_ADDRESS = "<FIRST DEVICE ADDRESS>"

-SECOND_ADDRESS = "<YOUR SECOND DEVICE's ADDRESS>"
+SECOND_ADDRESS = "<SECOND DEVICE ADDRESS>"

 class MainManager(DeviceDelegate):